elvnski/drf-form-builder/README.md

 This project successfully delivers a **Full-Stack, production-ready Form Builder API**.
 It features an advanced **EAV architecture** for flexible schema management, robust **file handling**, and **asynchronous processing via Celery** for admin notifications.

 The Admin API is specifically optimized with **server-side pagination, sorting, and searching** to interface seamlessly with modern frontends (like TanStack Table).
 This structure ensures the application is highly scalable, secure, and maintainable, satisfying all requirements for dynamic content generation and secure data management.

-## 💼 A Message to the Recruiter

-Thank you for the opportunity to complete this assessment.
-Working through the complexities of dynamic serialization, EAV design, and integrating modern tooling like Celery and DRF filters has been both challenging and exceptionally rewarding.

-The experience has only amplified my interest and passion for the backend logic and full-stack development.
-I am highly enthusiastic about the prospect of bringing this dedicated and comprehensive approach to the Full Stack Developer role at Actserv and look forward to further correspondence.